Download Equipment list (PDF) or read below.

 *Consider exploring Allen & Mike’s Really Cool Backpackin’ Book, by Allen O’Bannon and Mike Clelland (ISBN# 1-56044-912-8), to answer some of your equipment related questions.
 This book is a primary resource for our foundational field courses (so you’ll need it anyway) and can be extremely helpful explaining in further detail (and humor) what gear is appropriate for what course types.

-You can always call the Outdoor Studies offices for more help, even if you’re in the store!
+You can always call or email the Outdoor Studies offices for more help, even if you’re in the store!

 ____ Synthetic Sleeping Bag Rated at least 0 to 20 degrees F. A 5 to 15 degree bag is the most versatile and can be used for both Fall and Spring trips, thus saving you having to purchase two sleeping bags.
 Down bags are unacceptable for all but winter trips because they lose most of their insulating qualities when damp.
 REI, Western Mountaineering, MontBell, Marmot, Mountain Hardware, & North Face are some of the recommended brands.
 A “compression” stuff sack is recommended to compress this bag small enough to fit into your pack and still have room for other things–however, always store your bag in a large king size pillow case when not in use